DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/3 Methods/deselectRows(keys).md

 Cancels the selection of rows with specific keys.

 ##### return: Promise<any>
 A Promise that is resolved after selection is cleared.
-It is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">native Promise</a> or a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a> when you use jQuery.
+#include ref-promisedistinction

 ##### param(keys): Array<any>
 The row keys.